brandur/sorg/content/drafts/interfaces.md

 ---
-hook: We may have sacrificed loading time, responsiveness, and ability to be productive in general, but at least we've got pretty animations and lots of pleasing whitespace.
+hook: We may have sacrificed loading time, responsiveness, and ability to be productive in general, but at least we've got pretty animations and lots of whitespace.
 location: Calgary
 published_at: 2017-01-07T00:21:51Z
 title: The Future of User Interfaces
 ---

+Modern apps frustrate me.

+Somewhere around the 00s we made the decision to jump ship off desktop apps and start writing the lion's share of new software for the web.
+This was largely for pragmatic reasons; the infrastructure to talk to a remote server became possible for the first time, and

+Perfect cosmetic control.

 Web apps are still being hailed as the future.
 Many companies are still developing their main products online,